Read This First

 Prompt 3: What are the arguments against public control over salaries?

-The central claim is this: Therefore, implementing public salary caps on private employment contracts is justified.
+In plain terms: Therefore, implementing public salary caps on private employment contracts is justified.

-The added editorial insight is that a definition becomes philosophical when it disciplines use.
+A definition becomes philosophical when it disciplines use.
 It should tell the reader what would count as a misuse of Salaries and Public Judgment, not merely what the term roughly means.

 Any measure that significantly promotes overall social welfare, fairness, and the common good is justified.